 More than 86 % of assisted living residents pay for their rent and services through private, long-term care insurance or from their own savings, as assisted living is not a service generally covered under Medicare.
 However, 41 states have waiver programs for low-income seniors to help them afford this option.

 Nursing homes provide convalescent and/or rehabilitative care for individuals with chronic health conditions or after a hospital stay.
 The level of care can range from basic to skilled to sub-acute.
 Unlike assisted living, a physician’s order is required for admission to a nursing home.

 Nursing homes are licensed and regulated at the state level.
 Care must be provided by registered nurses (RNs) or licensed practical nurses (LPNs).
 Intermediate care facilities (ICFs) provide eight or more hours of nursing supervision a day, and skilled nursing facilities (SNFs) offer medical services 24 hours a day.

-Hospice and End-of-Life Care
+Hospice and End-Of-Life Medical Care

 Over the past several decades, more and more end-of-life care options have been offered by hospice agencies and programs.

 Hospice care is for anyone diagnosed with a terminal illness who has exhausted all curative medical care and has six months or less to live.
 It may be provided at an individual’s home, a hospital, a hospice facility or a nursing home.
 In addition to palliative care, hospice includes emotional and spiritual support for patients and their families.